meganz/sdk/README.md

 Ensure you have installed Visual Studio, with the necessary components for building C++ sources, and the Windows SDK on your system.

+We recommend using the following version of the above mentioned tools:
+ - Visual Studio 2019
+ - MSVC v142
+ - Windows 10 SDK (10.0.19041.0)

+Other versions could work to compile the project but have not been fully tested

 #### MacOS

 Xcode and the Developer tools are needed.
 To install the